stevenslade/EDM/README.md

 ## <a id="installation"></a>Installation

-* Run the following to install dependancies, the following will be installed, express, inquirer, mysql2
+* The repo can be forked and then you can run the following command to install dependancies.
+The following dependancies will be installed, express, inquirer, mysql2, console.table

 > npm i